Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

 Adding all of our existing files this way is easy, but we can accidentally add things that should never be in version control, such as files containing passwords or other sensitive information.
-The output of `git status` tells us that we can remove such files from the list of things to be saved using `git rm --cached`; we will practice this in [Exercise](https://software-engineering-group-up.github.io/RSE-UP/exercises/version_control.html#removing-before-saving)
+The output of `git status` tells us that we can remove such files from the list of things to be saved using `git rm --cached`; we will practice this in [Exercise on removing files](https://software-engineering-group-up.github.io/RSE-UP/exercises/version_control.html#removing-before-saving)
 > **What to Save**
 >
 > We always want to save programs, manuscripts,